Maria-Liakata-NLP-Group/CLPsych-2026/README.md

 These must be removed before submission.

 ## Note

-Participants may submit predictions for one or both tasks.
+Participants may submit predictions for one or more tasks.
-If a prediction file for a task is not provided, that task will be skipped and only the other task will be scored.
+If a prediction file for a task is not provided, that task will be skipped and only the provided tasks will be scored.

 ## Task 1 Submission (`task1_pred.json`)